 Sri Lanka’s Financial Intelligence Unit fined two banks and three finance companies for violating anti-money laundering obligations.
 According to the FIU's statements, the reasons for the penalties include violations of Policy Exposed Persons (PEPs) and sanction screening and implementation of customer due diligence procedures.

-FCMC fines Signet Bank for breaching AML rules
+FCMC fines Signet Bank for breaching AML rule

 New York Regulator Fines Deutsche Bank for AML Failures

-The New York State Department of Financial Services (DFS) imposed penalties on Deutsche Bank AG, the New York branch and Deutsche Bank Trust Company America for AML compliance failures as well as correspondent banking relationships with Danske Bank Estonia and FBME Bank.
+The New York State Department of Financial Services (DFS) imposed penalties on Deutsche Bank AG, the New York branch, and Deutsche Bank Trust Company America for AML compliance failures and correspondent banking relationships with Danske Bank Estonia and FBME Bank.
 Deutsche Bank faced a penalty of $ 216.1 million as a result of this decision.

 Swedish SEB Bank Fined for Poor Anti-Money-Laundering Measures

-The Swedish Financial Supervisory Authority (FSA) fined SEK 1 billion (US $ 107 million) for failing to provide adequate anti-money laundering (AML) measures at its subsidiaries in the Baltic countries of Sweden's SEB bank.
-The Swedish Financial Inspection started to examine the SEB in 2015 in coordination with officials in Estonia, Latvia and Lithuania.
-The investigation was completed in 2019 and showed that "SEB's subsidiaries in the Baltic are exposed to a high risk of money laundering".
+The Swedish Financial Supervisory Authority (FSA) fined SEK 1 billion (the US $ 107 million) for failing to provide adequate anti-money laundering (AML) measures at its subsidiaries in the Baltic countries of Sweden's SEB bank.
+The Swedish Financial Inspection started to examine the SEB in 2015 in coordination with officials in Estonia, Latvia, and Lithuania.
+The investigation was completed in 2019 and showed that "SEB's subsidiaries in the Baltic are exposed to a high risk of money laundering."

 HK regulator imposes $25.2m fine on Guotai Junan Securities

 Hong Kong's Securities and Futures Commission (SFC) imposed a $ 25.2 million fine on Guotai Junan Securities (Hong Kong) Limited for violations of anti-money laundering processes.
-The reasons for the AML penalty include the failure to regularly monitor customer transactions and delays in reporting processes.
+The reasons for the AML penalty include the failure to monitor customer transactions and delays in reporting processes regularly.

 BNP Paribas Chinese Unit Fined for Anti-Money Laundering Violations